Zane Tetevano: Penrith Panthers

 On 26 November 2019, Tetevano signed a three-year contract with Penrith worth around $350,000 starting in the 2020 NRL season.

+On 25 October 2020, Tetevano played off the bench in the NRL Grand Final, as the Panthers lost 26-20 to the Melbourne Storm.

 Leeds Rhinos

 On 26 December 2020, it was reported that Tetevano would join Leeds for the 2021 season.

 In the Challenge Cup third-round match against St Helens, Tetevano was sent off in the club's defeat for the first time in his career.
 He was later given a four-match ban and fined £500.

 Tetevano played for Leeds in their 36-8 loss against St Helens in the semi-final as the club fell one match short of the 2021 Super League Grand Final.

 In round 16 of the 2022 Super League season, Tetevano was given a red card for a dangerous tackle during Leeds 42-12 loss against St Helens.

 On 24 September 2022, Tetevano played for Leeds in their 24-12 loss to St Helens RFC in the 2022 Super League Grand Final.

+In round 12 of the 2023 Super League season, Tetevano was given a red card for a dangerous high tackle during Leeds 40-18 victory over Wigan.

+In June 2023, it was revealed that Tetevano had suffered a stroke during a training session earlier in the year and would require surgery to repair the hole in his heart.
+Tetevano was cleared to return to non-impact aerobic training, but not yet contact sport.

+Canterbury-Bankstown Bulldogs

+On 29 February 2024, Canterbury-Bankstown announced that they had signed Tetevano for the 2024 season.
+Tetevano played 11 reserve-grade games for the Bulldogs in 2024 as a prop and bench forward.
+Tetevano confirmed that he would retire from the NRL at the end of the season.

+Since his exit from the Bulldogs, Tetevano has played as a prop for the Wyong Roos in the Newcastle Rugby League's Denton Engineering Cup.